xchmiao/personal_website/content/posts/dp_1.md

 For the rest, I'll cover:

-1. Recap what **0/1 and Unbounded Knapsack**
+1. A summary of common DP problem types related to the Knapsack Problem
-2. The four essential elements of a DP algorithm
+2. The four essential components of a dynamic programming solution
-3. Sample code snippets that show how to apply this DP framework in practice
+3. Sample code snippets demonstrating how to apply this DP framework in practice

+# Problem Overview

+One of the most common types of dynamic programming (DP) problems involves selecting elements from a set or list, using each either once or multiple times, to achieve a specific goal.
+This goal could be finding a min/max value (e.g., [Combination Sum II](https://leetcode.com/problems/combination-sum-ii/)) or determining the number of ways to reach a target (e.g., [Coin Change II](https://leetcode.com/problems/coin-change-2/)).

+More generally, these problems aim to achieve a goal under certain constraints:

+- **Goal:** Find the min/max value or determine all possible ways to achieve a specific **outcome**.
+- **Constraints:**
+  1. The **frequency** to use each element.
+     1. Once -> 0/1 Knapsack
+     2. Unlimited times -> Unbounded Knapsack
+  2. Requirements of the **outcomes**, eg. a target sum.